openedx/edx-platform/docs/decisions/0017-reimplement-asset-processing.rst

        A Python-defined task that calls out to each build stage.

-     - ``scripts/build-assets.sh``

-       A Bash script that contains all build stages, with subcommands available for running each stage separately.
-Its command-line interface inspired by Tutor's ``openedx-assets`` script.
-The script will be runnable on any POSIX system, including macOS and Ubuntu and it will linted for common shell scripting mistakes using `shellcheck <https://www.shellcheck.net>`_.
+     - ``npm clean-install && npm run build``

+       Simple NPM wrappers around the build stages.
+The wrappers will be written in Bash and tested on both GNU+Linux and macOS.

+       These commands are a "one stop shop" for building assets, but more efficiency-oriented users may choose to run build stages individually.

    * - + **Build stage 1: Copy npm-installed assets** from node_modules to other folders in edx-platform.
 They are used by certain especially-old legacy LMS & CMS frontends that are not set up to work with npm directly.